cpanel/elevate/docs-website-src/content/getting-started.md

 If you must recover your system from individual accounts, you will need to wipe the existing system, install the target operating system, install cPanel on the new operating system, rebuild all system customizations, and restore the cPanel accounts from the backup.

-If individual cPanel account backups are your only backup option, and uptime is a critical consideration, we recommend that you use WHM's [Transfer Tool](https://docs.cpanel.net/whm/transfers/transfer-tool/) to migrate to a new system **instead** of upgrading in-place using ELevate.
+If individual cPanel account backups are your only backup option, and uptime is a critical consideration, we recommend that you use WHM's [Transfer Tool](https://docs.cpanel.net/whm/transfers/transfer-tool/) to migrate to a new system **instead** of upgrading in place using ELevate.
 This provides you with more control over the transition in the event of a failure.

 If you do not know how much of your system your backup service covers, contact your backup service provider for more information.